schonken/Practical_Machine_Learning_Project/Report.md

 outsideErrorRate.accuracy <- sum(dataTrain.test.predict == dataTrain.test$classe)/length(dataTrain.test.predict)
 outsideErrorRate.error <- (1 - outsideErrorRate.accuracy)
 ```
-We find the outside error rate accuracy to be 0.9937 and our error to be 0.0063.
+We find the Outside Error Rate Accuracy to be 0.9937 and our Outside Error Rate Error to be 0.0063.
 Our model seems higly accurate, now we need to do a bit of cross validation.
 We start by comparing our test ```classe``` with our test predictions using the ```confusionMatrix()``` function.

 ```r